kw7oe/kw7oe.github.io/content/posts/2020-in-review.md

 In the beginning of 2020, I set out to:

 - Be a consistent writer.
-- Be better and efficient in learning
+- Be better and efficient in learning.
 - Exercise consistently.
 - Be good at dating and loving someone.
 - Be a better son.